 Hand tools are an important investment to the owner and user.
-Tools help to make work easier and therefore you need to know how to take care of them to improve maximize efficiency and cut down on costs that arise due to mishandling them.
+Tools help to make work easier.
+Therefore, you need to know how to take care of them to maximize efficiency and cut down on costs due to mishandling them.

-Maintaining hand tools after use is the first secret that will keep your tools stronger and durable.
+Maintaining hand tools after use is the first secret that will keep your tools more robust and durable.

-So, now that you have already invested in a variety of hand tools, how do you maintain them?
-Let’s check on the valuable tips that keep the tools safer, stronger, and durable.
+So, now that you have already invested in various hand tools, how do you maintain them?
+First, let’s check on the valuable tips that keep the tools safer, stronger, and durable.

 Cleaning your hand tools after use should be a habit.
 Take a few minutes for this task, and your devices will be in tip-top shape.